 Upon completing the course, participants will be eligible for the USC Safety Net Innovation Award.
 Researchers who are interested in submitting a Letter of Intent are strongly encouraged to complete all modules and incorporate Healthcare Delivery Science principles into their projects.
 Participants will also be eligible for more advanced coursework.
-A second, in-depth course on the same topics is currently under development and will be available in Spring 2021.
-This introductory course will be a pre-requisite.
+Advanced lectures are currently under development.

 There is no deadline to sign up.
 Anyone affiliated with USC or CHLA can participate.
 Please fill out the SC CTSI Healthcare Delivery Science Course intake form for access to the course.
 You will receive an invitation from Canvas (the Learning Management System where the course content is housed) within two business days.